feed a child, nourish a mind + curried sweet potato soup

 Meanwhile, roast the poblano pepper until the skin is blackened all over.
 You can do this by turning pepper under your broiler or directly over a gas flame.
 Place blackened pepper in a paper bag to steam for 10 minute.
 Peel blackened skin under cold running water, remove stem and seeds.
 Mince, and set aside.

 Heat a Dutch oven over medium-high heat.
 Add the olive oil and then the onions.
 Sauté, stirring often, for 7 minutes.
-Stir in the chili paste, spices, and minced poblano, and cook for 1 – 2 minutes more.
+Stir in the curry paste, spices, and minced poblano, and cook for 1 – 2 minutes more.
 Add the sweet potatoes and stock.
 Bring mixture to a boil, and then turn heat down and simmer uncovered for 20 minutes.
 While soup cooks, check salt levels; I used low sodium stock and added about 1 teaspoon of sea salt.
 The amount you need will depend on your stock and chili paste.

 Give soup a quick puree, so that there is still a bit of texture, and return to pot to reheat.
 Just before serving, check salt levels and add the lime zest and juice.